Darrel Williams Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Williams' zero rushing yards in his single career matchup against the Bengals are 42.5 fewer yards than his over/under in Sunday's game.
+- Against the Bengals, Williams' zero rushing yards in his single career matchup are 44.5 fewer than his over/under in Sunday's game.

 - Williams did not have a touchdown run in that matchup against the Bengals.

-- Conceding 92.1 rushing yards per game, the Bengals have the fourth-ranked run defense in the league.
+- The Bengals give up 92.1 yards per game on the ground, the NFL's fourth-ranked rush defense.

-- The Bengals have given up 12 rushing touchdowns, seventh in the NFL.
+- This year the Bengals are ranked seventh in the NFL in rushing touchdowns conceded (12).

 Recent Performances

-- Last week against the Steelers, Williams picked up 55 yards on 11 carries (averaging five yards per carry).
+- In last week's matchup with the Steelers, Williams racked up 55 yards on 11 carries (averaging five yards per carry).

 Williams' Kansas City Teammates